There are many questions that come up when designing a playground surface.

 Is it accessible?

 How does it affect the person using the playground?

 To select a suitable soft fall surface solution you must look at what is its purpose and does it suit the needs of the child and area it is applied to.

 Softfall safety surfacing provides an impact absorbing layer to help reduce the severity of an injury.

-The most common softfall surface we find in playgrounds today is sand.
-Sand is versatile and a sandpit can be utilised as play material as well as protecting children from injury if they fall.
-Sand is usually the most economical option for a softfall material but is also good for use in high-temperature areas where the sun would wear out other substances.
+The most common soft fall surface we find in playgrounds today is sand.
+The versatility of this product can be utilised as a play material such as a sandpit, as well as protecting children from injury if they fall.
+Sand is usually the most economical option for a soft fall material but is also good for use in high-temperature areas where the sun would wear out other substances.

-Bark is another softfall alternative that is very popular and is not as ‘messy or sticky’ as sand underfoot.
-Bark does have it’s problems as being a natural material it has a tendency to rot over time and can be washed away when it rains so needs to be replaced.
+Bark is another soft fall alternative that is very popular and is not as ‘messy or sticky’ as sand underfoot.
+Bark does have it’s problems as it is a natural material it has a tendency to rot over time.
+When it rains due to it being such a light product it often can be washed away so needs to be replaced.
 An alternative to natural bark is Takura Bark it is made of nontoxic pine wood. (paddle pop sticks are made from the same material) it has minimal dust so this is great for lower allergies and is fade resistant to the sun.